 The Town, incorporated in 1819, is in the north central portion of the State on the piedmont plateau.
 The Town is located southwest of the City of Durham and approximately 25 miles northwest of the City of Raleigh.
 The Town is the home of the University of North Carolina at Chapel Hill.
-Approximately 92.8 percent of the Town area is located in Orange County and the remaining 7.2 percent is located in Durham County.
-The Town covers an area of 21.3 square miles.
+Approximately 93 percent of the Town area is located in Orange County and the remaining 7 percent is located in Durham County.
+The Town covers an area of 21.8 square miles.

 The Town conducts an ongoing planning and programming process through which it implements orderly expansion and management of the growth and development of the community.
-At present, the Town exercises zoning and building controls over a 27.6 square mile area that includes the corporate limits and a 6.3 square mile planning jurisdiction.
+At present, the Town exercises zoning and building controls over a 27.5 square mile area that includes the corporate limits and an additional 5.7 square mile planning jurisdiction.

-The growth of the Town has been directly related to the expansion of the University of North Carolina at Chapel Hill (the "University").
-Enrollment at the University has risen from 8,791 in 1960 to 30,100 in fall 2020.
+The growth of the Town has been directly related to the expansion of the University of North Carolina at Chapel Hill (the "University" or "UNC").
+Enrollment at the University has risen from 8,791 in 1960 to 32,234 in fall 2023.
 It is anticipated that expansion will continue to occur in University-related health facilities.
-To help meet growing demands for service, UNC Health Care is building a new surgical tower on campus and preparing to relocate some clinics from the UNC main campus to its Eastowne Office Park in Chapel Hill near Interstate 40.
-In 2019, UNC finalized a new Master Plan for all University-owned property, including the main campus, outlying parcels, and the previously entitled Carolina North campus on nearly 300 acres of land now used by Horace Williams Airport, which anticipates a world-class research park with academic buildings, residential areas, businesses, green space, and public schools.
+To help meet growing demands for service, UNC Health Care is building a new surgical tower on campus and preparing to relocate some clinics from the UNC main campus to its Eastowne Office Park in the Town near Interstate 40.
+In 2019, UNC finalized a new

+Master Plan for all University-owned property, including the main campus, outlying parcels, and the previously planned Carolina North campus on nearly 300 acres of land now used by Horace Williams Airport, which anticipates a world-class research park with academic buildings, residential areas, businesses, green space, and public schools.